-- (c) Proposed program addresses preparation for graduates' future roles of teaching, research or creative endeavor, and work in nonacademic professional settings as appropriate. - (d) Appropriate student support is available and/or there is a convincing plan for development of future support. - (e) Because of the high level of resource requirements for doctoral programs, particularly rigorous attention must be applied to almost all approval standards in this document.
+- (c) Proposed program addresses preparation for graduates' future roles of teaching, research or creative endeavor, and work in nonacademic professional settings as appropriate. - (d) Appropriate student support is available and/or there is a convincing plan for development of future support. - (e) Because of the high level of resource requirements for doctoral programs, particularly rigorous attention must be applied to almost all approval standards in this document. - Sec.
+3 Changes in Degree Requirements.
+Changes in degree requirements shall not become effective until approved by the Board of Regents and published in the appropriate catalog; provided, however, that students may be given the benefit of any action reducing or modifying the requirements for their degree immediately upon Board approval.

-Sec.
-3 Approvals.